Government College of Engineering, Chhatrapati Sambhajinagar

-Government College of Engineering, Aurangabad (GECA) is an autonomous engineering Institute in Maharashtra state of India.
+Government College of Engineering, Chhatrapati Sambhajinagar (GECA) formerly known as Government College of Engineering, Aurangabad is an autonomous engineering Institute in Maharashtra state of India.
 It is affiliated with the Dr. Babasaheb Ambedkar Marathwada University and was established in 1960.
 The construction of the college was started in 1957 and was completed in 1960.
 Later on, it included the extension building that presently houses the Electronics and Telecommunication Department, Computer Science Engineering Department and Master of Computer Application Department.
 The recently constructed classroom complex houses the classes of first year students of all branches along with the Information Technology Department.

 Departments

 Civil engineering

 Civil engineering is a traditional branch of engineering and is amongst the founding courses when the institution was started.
 The department is located in the 'Annexe' building of the college.
 The Department of Civil Engineering conducts both full time and part time undergraduate courses in Civil engineering.
 It also conducts a postgraduate programme in Water Resources Engineering, Structural Engineering, and a part time Post-Graduate programme in Soil Engineering.